sk364/new-papers/README.md

 Most number of papers are tagged with Computer Science and Mathematics by a really great margin, followed by Condensed Matter and Physics, as shown in Fig. 4.

-## Techniques<a name="tech"></a>
+## Methodology<a name="meth"></a>

+### Implementation & Techniques Used

 During the setup phase of the application, the dataset is transformed using the TF-IDF vectorization technique, removing the stopwords and tokenizing the texts, to generate the word vector features along with their scores.
 The vector model and the corresponding matrix generated using the dataset is then saved for future use.

-Given a paper abstract, a new piece of text provided by the user, the program loads the saved vector model and the matrix to fit the new piece of text with it.
+Given a paper abstract, a new piece of text provided by the user through an HTML form, the program then loads the saved vector model and the matrix to fit the new piece of text with it.
 This generates another TF-IDF matrix for the words in the text.
 Using cosine similarity on the matrices, the saved and the newly generated one, top N indices are computed.
+The indices are then used to find the metadata of the paper which are then sent back as a JSON response to be displayed as an HTML list.

+## Results<a name="res"></a>

+### Model Evaluation and Validation

+Using a validation script taking a sample size of 200 and threshold score of 0.40, the following results are observed:

+* ~4 'quality' articles are found for each item in the test set.
+* it takes on an average ~2 seconds to find the articles for one abstract.
+* ~60% articles in the sample have no related articles.

+This report can be generated using the web application itself by navigating to the route: `/report`.

+### Justification

+It can be seen that the application is useful to find good quality similar articles of their choice in a clean list view in a website mode.
+But, it is limited to arXiv papers with a smaller dataset size.
+It also has limitations to read in the mathJax format to fully comprehend the ignorance of important mathematical texts.

+All in all, the project brings out its usefulness in a limited domain, but a better infrastructure and upgradation of techniques along with a better webview shall provide a really good enhancement to find interesting papers.

 ## Conclusion<a name="conclusion"></a>